 It is good practice to retain some surplus places in education provision in an area, with not all schools in an area operating at 100% capacity.
 The National Audit Office report 'Capital Funding for New School Places' (2013) refers to a minimum 5% surplus that the DfE assumes in its planning as necessary to support operational flexibility (mid-year admissions) and facilitate parental choice.
-This surplus capacity is likely to need to be higher than 5% where new housing is increasing the amount of in year movement to an area.
+The WCC Education and Learning Education Sufficiency Strategy defines a target of 4% capacity for Warwickshire schools across any given planning area.
 Therefore, maintaining this level of surplus will also be considered when looking at current capacity and the impact of housing development in an area.